Skip to Content

 Step Four: Assemble and Attach Feathers

 Next, glue the feathers together like in the picture above.
-Then using hot glue, attach the feathers to the back of the ornament.
+You need to layer them starting with the largest in the back, the medium in the middle, and the smallest at the front.
+Then, using hot glue, attach the feathers to the back of the ornament.

 attach feathers to ornament